 - Delivered the School Leavers Information Kit and School Leavers Information Service to provide school leavers and young people aged 15 to 24 with tailored careers support

 - Administered our Partnerships Grants program to encourage business and industry to work together to improve career outcomes

 - Promoted the benefits of Australian apprenticeships and Vocational Education and Training (VET) via Real Skills for Real Careers, the Australian Training Awards and the Australian VET Alumni

 - Continue to administer the Training.gov.au website and the My Skills website.

 Consultation and co-design workshops

-In 2019, we worked alongside the National Skills Commission and the Skills Organisation Pilots to conduct a series of workshops.
-The purpose of these workshops was to discuss and frame:
+In 2019, we worked alongside the former National Skills Commission and Skills Organisation Pilots to conduct a series of workshops.

 Workshop findings and materials from other stakeholder consultations are summarised in our ‘This is what we heard’ report.